 How to change brake pads on Chevy Tahoe

-Now, let’s learn how to change the brake pads on your Chevy Tahoe step by step.
-If you’re interested in replacing and installing new brake pads yourself, you’re in the right place.
+Now let’s walk through how to change the brake pads on your Chevy Tahoe like a pro.
+If you’re planning to replace worn brake pads and install new ones at home, you’re in the right place.

 Things that you need to replace brake pads on chevy tahoe are